-The Compensation Committee intends to continue to grant a combination of time-based and performance-based equity incentive awards to the named executive officers on an annual basis.
-It is the Compensation Committee's current expectation that, in future years, performance-based grants will represent 50% of the named executive officers' total annual equity incentive awards.
+The Compensation Committee intends to continue to grant a combination of time-based and performance-based equity incentive awards to the NEOs on an annual basis.
+It is the Compensation Committee's current expectation that, in future years, performance-based grants will generally represent, at target, 50% of the NEOs' total annual equity incentive awards.